promptfoo/promptfoo/site/docs/red-team/configuration.md

 ## Best Practices

-1. Start with a basic configuration.
+1. Start with a configuration created by `promptfoo redteam init`
 2. Remove the plugins that are not relevant to your use case.
 3. Adjust `numTests` for individual plugins based on their importance to your use case.
 4. Run a redteam evaluation and see how well you perform.
 Generate additional tests as needed.